What is Smart PPE? The Future of Worker Safety

 Who's using smart PPE?

+Mining, oil and gas, manufacturing, and transportation are a few of the industries where the smart PPE trend has already caught on.
 For example, smart location devices are popping up in the mining industry to keep tabs on miners' locations.
 Gas masks with thermal cameras are helping protect firefighters.
 And fatigue monitors are detecting 'micro-sleeps' before drowsy driving puts drivers at risk.

 The applications for this type of technology are promising.
 But like any new technology, the adoption of smart PPE has been fraught with challenges.